mamoesta/lexica-nlp/README.md

 See `./main.ipynb` for a walkthrough.
 This is an e2e project:

 * Generate random search strings to poll [lexica.art](https://lexica.art/) API to bootstrap a dataset of prompts.
+I developed this project before the larger HF dataset became available.
-* Query Lexica serach API and deal with rate limitng.
+* Query Lexica serach API and deal with rate limiting.
 Store prompts and image URL.
-* Use [Label Studio](https://labelstud.io/) to annotate ~ 230 prompts to identify artsist name.
+* Use [Label Studio](https://labelstud.io/) to annotate ~ 230 prompts to identify artist's name.
 * Experiment: Use BART outputs to generate weak labels for the remaining 19k collected datapoints.
-Note: Fine-tuning a transformer model with 230 ground truth generated strong enough performance such that weak labels did not prove necessary.
+Note: Fine-tuning a transformer model with 230 ground truth generated strong enough performance such that weak labels did not prove necessary for this proof-of-concept.
 * Concat label studio GT with prompts dataframe.
 Convert dataframe --> spacy Docs to prepare for training.
 * Train model
 * Import an evaluation set of prompts from a [huggingface](https://huggingface.co/) dataset.
 Generate predictions for HF prompts.